Staying with you while you make your statement, the ISVA can give you support during your statement to police. If this is what you want.

-The police in the West Midlands are aware of the ISVA service provided by Crisis Point, as well as other ISVA’s in other agencies within the West Midlands Police Authority area and also with other police authorities across England and Wales.
+The police in the West Midlands work the ISVA service provided by Crisis Point.
+As well as other ISVA’s in other agencies within the West Midlands Police Authority area.
+Other ISVAs work with other police authorities across England and Wales.

 In achieving best evidence, support plays a major part in preventing poor evidential issues or victim withdrawals.

-This is why the ISVA can stay with you, she cannot discuss the assault with you, but she can make sure you are ok with the proceedings and that you understand what is happening.
+This is why the ISVA can stay with you.
+She cannot discuss the assault with you, but she can make sure you are ok with the proceedings.
+The ISVA can make sure that you understand what is happening.

 The choice is yours, no one is allowed to pressurise you into any situation that you do not feel comfortable with.